-The drinking water from LCA’s water sources (creeks, spring and wells) is lead free!
-However, if buildings have water pipes made of lead or plumbing containing lead, there is a risk for having lead get into the water.
-This is important for customers to understand, because customers must be engaged in solutions to reduce the risk of lead exposure!
+The drinking water from LCA’s water sources (creeks, springs, and wells) is lead-free!
+However, if buildings have water pipes made of lead or plumbing containing lead, there is a risk of having lead get into the water.
+This is important for customers to understand because customers must be engaged in solutions to reduce the risk of lead exposure!

-IMPORTANT NOTE: The risk of lead exposure will vary from home-to-home.
+IMPORTANT NOTE: The risk of lead exposure will vary from home to home.
 In some homes, the risk may be from lead-based paint.
 This continues to be the primary area of concern by public health agencies and the Centers for Disease Control.
-Download LCA Fact Sheet # 1: About Lead in Drinking Water

-If you have a lead service line, lead plumbing, brass fixtures, copper plumbing with lead solder, a water softener, or other treatments system, these are all potential sources of lead exposure to your tap water.
-Download LCA Fact Sheet # 3: Easy Ways to Reduce Lead Exposure: Rinse Your Pipes & Clean Your Aerators!
+If you have a lead service line, lead plumbing, brass fixtures, copper plumbing with lead solder, a water softener, or other treatment system, these are all potential sources of lead exposure to your tap water.

 LCA Water Testing